hortonworks/cloudbreak/docs/azure_cb_ui.md

 `App Owner Tenant ID:` You Tenant Id (Browse all> Subscription> Subscription detail> Users> You application> Properties)

-`SSH certificate:` the SSH public certificate in OpenSSH format that's private keypair can be used to log into the launched instances later (The key generation process is described in the Configuring the Microsoft Azure account section)
+`SSH public key:` the SSH public key in OpenSSH format that's private keypair can be used to log into the launched instances later

+> Cloudbreak supporting simple rsa public key instead of X509 certificate file

 The ssh username is **cloudbreak**